v-else directive should be used in proper place

 1. The previous element does not have v-if or v-else-if directive.
 In this case, Vue throws a compile error.

 2. v-if, v-else-if, and v-else directives are used in the same element.
-In this case, only one of them is applied and Vue outputs a warning message.

 This rule also applies to v-else-if directive which has the same restriction as v-else.